Samsung goes customisable crazy with Galaxy Z Flip3 Bespoke Edition

 While the previous Galaxy Z Flip3 clamshell-style flip phone came in seven eye-catching but uniform colour choices, the Bespoke Edition comes in a series of three-way combinations of complimentary colours in hues that the company has gone to great lengths to identify as on-trend now and into the future – handy if you're going for a 24-month contract.

-The result is a palette of 49 different possible permutations of the Galaxy Z Flip3 Bespoke Edition with each customer allowed to mix and max their choices of phone frame (Black or Silver) and front and back colours of Blue, Yellow, Pink, White and Black.
+The result is a palette of 49 different possible permutations of the Galaxy Z Flip3 Bespoke Edition, with each customer allowed to mix and match their choices of phone frame (Black or Silver) and front and back colours of Blue, Yellow, Pink, White and Black.

 Head over to Bespoke Studio to find the design that suits you.
 And if you get sick of your choice, you can always take your Galaxy Z Flip3 Bespoke Edition to a Bespoke Upgrade Care centre at a later date and switch it around.
 The device also comes with special edition UX features too.